mbbill/Silverfir/docs/Interpreter.md

 6:  br 0
 7:end
 ```

-So there *is* a way to know which `br` will be the next.
-We can simply search the opcode from the target location, and the first `br` will be the next one.
+We *can* determine the next `br`.
+Simply search the opcode from the target location, and the first `br` will be the next one.

-During execution we can have a "next br index" variable pointing to the next possible branch instruction index in the jump table.
+During execution, we can have a "next br index" variable pointing to the next possible branch instruction index in the jump table.
 When we hit a branch instruction, we can update the "next br index" so that next time we can use that index to directly access the slot without any lookup.

 Below is an example of how the jump table looks like: